Group of motorbike riders on a chain ferry

 • Before the ride, each rider is assigned a buddy—typically someone with a similar riding style or experience level.

-• More experienced riders may be paired with newer riders to offer guidance and support.
+• More experienced riders could be paired with newer riders to offer guidance and support.

 2. Each Rider Watches Their Buddy